 If the verdict is “not guilty,” the trial will be finished.
 If there is a guilty verdict, then there will be a sentencing hearing in front of a judge or jury.
 In Texas, a defendant is supposed to choose whether to have a judge or jury assess the sentence, prior to the start of the trial.
 Whether to choose judge or jury sentencing is a decision that should be made with the advice of an attorney who understands the judge’s sentencing habits and also legal limitations on sentencing (for example, in domestic violence cases where the use of a deadly weapon is alleged, a judge cannot sentence a defendant to probation).

 Attorney Jose Ceja has tried over 50 jury trials and has extensive experience going to trial in domestic violence cases, both as a defense attorney, and as a prosecutor.
 He is an excellent choice if you are charged with domestic violence anywhere in the Greater Houston Area.
-Call today for a free consultation.
+Contact us today for a free consultation.